 Table of Contents

 Seven Brothers has become a North Shore institution.
-This family-owned restaurant has been slinging up hand-crafted burgers since 2009 and already boasts the best burger on the island and beyond.
+This family-owned restaurant has been slinging hand-crafted burgers since 2009 and boasts the best burgers on the island.

 In fact, Seven Brothers was ranked #7 out of 25 on TripAdvisor’s 2022 Best of the Best Traveler’s Choice Award for the Top Quick Bites in the US.